 How to edit videos for YouTube on a Chromebook?

-While all that sounds good, when it comes to editing video or maintaining a YouTube channel on a Chromebook there are a few question marks and some confusion.
-Most people will tell you that you can't even dream about it but we think there are some very good ways to grow a YouTube channel on a Chromebook.
+While all that sounds good, when it comes to editing video or maintaining a YouTube channel on a Chromebook there are a lot of question marks and some confusion.
+Most people will tell you that you can't even dream about it, but we think there are some very good ways to grow a YouTube channel on a Chromebook.

 What are the limitations of Chromebooks?

 To quickly run through to the negative points that people make I will start with the idea that they are underpowered for video editing.
 Depending on the money you spend yes they can lack some power but that is also true for a Windows laptop so there is not much of a case here.
 It is true though that you can't purchase Chrome OS devices with extremely powerful configurations even if you wanted to, simply because they aren't available, the upside is that in 90% of the cases you don't even need them.

 The second negative usually mentioned is the lack of a complex operating system like Windows and the fact that ChromeOS only runs web applications.
 We really think that is a positive, web applications are much more lightweight and usually run smoother than desktop programs.
 For sure you won't be able to run professional-grade programs like Adobe Premiere Pro or Final Cut Pro but again, 90% of the time you don't need them.
 I'll get to those scenarios too later in this article.

 In fact, over the last year, our very own ChromeOS video editor, Flixier has grown to support a lot of new features, including screen, camera and microphone recording, audio editing features, an extended library of motion graphics, Twitch imports and even keyframe support!
 With so many video editing features readily available on a Chromebook, it's hard to imagine a scenario where a YouTuber would need anything more, especially once you consider how much more expensive a video editing capable laptop and something like Adobe Premiere Pro are.